With a combination of a small number of people + software + servers and robots.

 That's how you get the little tricks and gradually make the big contracts.

-In other words, big deals are a huge accumulation of small deals, so try to train yourself with small bargains every day.
+In other words, big deals are huge accumulations of small deals, so try to train yourself with small bargains every day.

 When I heard this, I was impressed.